mityagz/pfr/README.md

 This code gets list of destination prefixes(top n) from [ipfixcol2pfr](https://github.com/mityagz/ipfixcol2pfr) to use shm ipc.

-This code isn't production ready yet!
+The code isn't production ready yet!

 TODO: